mkp170791/numpy/doc/source/reference/maskedarray.generic.rst

 The underlying data of a masked array can be accessed in several ways:

 * through the :attr:`~MaskedArray.data` attribute.
-The output is a view of the array as a :class:`numpy.ndarray` or one of its subclasses, depending on the type of the underlying data at the masked array creation.
+The output is a view of the array as a :class:`numpy_demo.ndarray` or one of its subclasses, depending on the type of the underlying data at the masked array creation.

 * through the :meth:`~MaskedArray.__array__` method.
-The output is then a :class:`numpy.ndarray`.
+The output is then a :class:`numpy_demo.ndarray`.

-* by directly taking a view of the masked array as a :class:`numpy.ndarray` or one of its subclass (which is actually what using the :attr:`~MaskedArray.data` attribute does).
+* by directly taking a view of the masked array as a :class:`numpy_demo.ndarray` or one of its subclass (which is actually what using the :attr:`~MaskedArray.data` attribute does).